 That’s the history done.
 For those who want some more, here’s the present:

-- I completed my BA Honours in English Literature with creative writing (Open University) in June 2015
+- I completed my BA Honours in English Literature (Open University) in June 2015

 - I entered, and was shortlisted, in a popular screenwriting contest in January 2014

 - I was given the opportunity to work as a student intern for Hawkins Publishing Group (an independent publisher in California) in 2013/14.
 My husband was most upset to learn we weren’t jetting over there for a year as it was an online placement.
 I gained a lot of insight into the submission process and had the opportunity to edit three books.

 - In July 2015, I finally started editing a novel I wrote in 2009 and have been avoiding ever since.
 I love editing – I truly do – just not my own.
 This may not sound like a big achievement if you don’t know me, but for the people who do know me, it’s massive – all their years of nagging me to get it done are finally paying off.

 - I’ve helped edit countless novels since June 2014.
 Some are published, some are still in the pipeline.
 I have a list somewhere – and if you survived really through all this waffle – well done – I’m impressed. 🙂

 - At some point in 2015, I lost about two years’ of my novel edits in what I refer to as a ‘dropbox disaster.’
 I’m pretty sure I didn’t delete these, but they are no longer there.
 So… guess who’s doing some rewriting in Nanowrimo 2015 (and 2016, possibly, maybe 2017, too)?